Family Mediation

 When an agreement is reached, I will write it down in a ‘Memorandum of Understanding’ or ‘Parenting Plan’ so that everyone is clear about what has been decided.
 Agreements made in mediation can be made legally binding by a court if both of you agree.

 You are entitled to seek as much or as little legal advice you want and at any time during the mediation process.
-You don’t need to see a solicitor first but if you do, they should tell you about mediation.
+You don’t need to see a solicitor first but if you do, they should tell you about mediation and a MIAM.

 The law says you must consider whether mediation can help before you take your case to court.
 You will need to show the court that you have been to a MIAM to find out about mediation, or you don’t need to do this because of special circumstances, such as domestic abuse or child abuse.